Azure/Avere/src/terraform/examples/centos-e2e/README.md

 ## 3. CentOS Stock

+### Deploy instructructions

+### Capture instructions

-Once you have deployed the image, run the following two steps:
+Once you have deployed the stock VM, login and configure, and then run the following two steps ([more info](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/capture-image)):
 1. on VM, run `sudo waagent -deprovision+user` and exit
 2. in portal click the "Capture" button, and capture to a separate resource group, and don't delete the VM.
 3. after VM is captured, `terraform deploy` to remove the VM

 ## 4. CentOS Image

-## 5. Cache
+## 5. Cache - HPC Cache

+This step mounts the NFS filer on-prem.
+1. in cloud shell, `cd ~/tf/src/terraform/examples/centos-e2e/5.cache/hpccache/main.tf`
+1. `code main.tf` and edit the variables at the top
+1. `terraform init` and `terraform apply -auto-approve`

 ## 6. VMSS